slowli/arithmetic-parser/eval/README.md

 Please see the crate docs and [examples](examples) for more examples.

+## See also

+- [`arithmetic-typing`] is a type checker / inference tool for ASTs evaluated by this crate.

 ## License

 Licensed under either of [Apache License, Version 2.0](LICENSE-APACHE)